 In the coal plants’ wake, residents saw an opportunity to improve prospects for both clean manufacturing and green public spaces in Pilsen and Little Village, two predominantly Latino neighborhoods on Chicago’s southwest side.
 The Pilsen Environmental Rights and Reform Organization (PERRO) polled the plants’ neighbors, who resoundingly preferred the group pursue mixed-use solutions over all-green or all-industrial redevelopment plans.

 Architecture for Humanity and local firm Latent Design produced concepts and renderings imagining the future of the sites, as well as a booklet summarizing PERRO’s vision and neighborhood surveys.

-“This is a direct reflection of some of the community demands,” said Latent Design Principal Kathryn Darnstadt.
+“This is a direct reflection of some of the community demands,” said Latent Design Principal Katherine Darnstadt.
 “We looked at the river as this conduit to a clean manufacturing center.”

 Darnstadt envisions vertical integration along the river, from the 1871 tech hub downtown, through the creative hub of Pilsen, and ending with local manufacturing at the former coal plant sites downriver.

 The plan depends on who the new tenant will be.
 A mayor-appointed task force, which includes members of PERRO as well as industry and city officials, has heard from dozens of interested buyers, according to PERRO’s Jerry Mead-Lucero.

 His group’s original plans for a park that would span South Throop and Halsted streets are unlikely to become reality, said Mead-Lucero, after objections from utility ComEd and landowner Midwest Generation.
 Instead a parcel behind Chitown Futbol on South Throop Street could foster a river walk west of the Fisk site.
 But ComEd would maintain high-tension power lines overhead.